 The Day Reporting Program supervises pretrial release defendants, those sentenced to county probation and those on violation of probation status.
 Pretrial defendants may be accepted from any criminal court event.
 The target population includes those with the following charges: Pretrial Felony offenses, Pretrial or Sentenced Habitual Misdemeanor or Traffic offenses, Domestic Violence, Substance-Abuse related offenses, DUI, and County Violation of Probation charges.
 All candidates are screened for program eligibility by the Centralized Screening Team.

 Services are designed to deal with the complex problems common to offenders and include Mental Health services, Substance Abuse Treatment, Anger Management, Batterer's Intervention, Educational Assistance and Employment Assistance.
 Some services are delivered on-site while others are provided by community agencies.
 Supervision activities include daily accountability checks, urinalysis and breathalyzer testing.

-There is a twenty dollar ($20.00) weekly program fee for all participants.
-This fee can be converted to community service hours (fee is equivalent to one, eight (8) hour workday).
-Probationers may also incur cost of supervision fees, restitution, court costs and fines.
-These fees may also be converted to community service hours for indigent participants.
+There is a twenty dollar ($20.00) weekly program fee for all participants which can be converted to community service hours, for those who cannot afford the fee.
+Probationers may also incur restitution, court costs, and fines.
+Participants are assessed additional fees for batterer's intervention program intake and anger managements.